Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_io.rst

 Each folder contains specific components of the model:

-- **membrane/**: JSON files defining the distribution and properties of ion channels and other membrane mechanisms
+- :code:`membrane/`: JSON files defining the distribution and properties of ion channels and other membrane mechanisms
-- **mod/**: NEURON mechanism files (MOD) that implement specific ion channel kinetics and other biophysical processes
+- :code:`mod/`: NEURON mechanism files (MOD) that implement specific ion channel kinetics and other biophysical processes
-- **python/**: Python classes automatically generated from MOD files
+- :code:`python/`: Python classes automatically generated from MOD files
-- **morphology/**: SWC files describing the morphological structure of the neuron
+- :code:`morphology/`: SWC files describing the morphological structure of the neuron
-- **stimuli/**: the temporal patterns (JSON) and spatial distribution (CSV) of inputs to the model
+- :code:`stimuli/`: the temporal patterns (JSON) and spatial distribution (CSV) of inputs to the model and the corresponding recordings

 Downloading example data
 ------------------------------------------